groz/fotm/README.md

 - Backfill Athena and Apollo on startup from the latest update in storage
 - Deploy Avatars
 - Deploy Apollo
-- Create new Google Analytics property
-- Register new domain
 - Add redirects from old domains (i.e. fotm.eu -> fotm.info/#/eu/3v3)

 Machine learning: